 Some response strategies that have been proposed may have merit, but because they do not appear to have been adopted, they are not presented as currently viable options.
 These include proposals to ban the manufacture of car stereos that can produce very loud sound,9 and to hold car stereo manufacturers civilly liable for noise-related harm caused by their products.10 These proposals would compel manufacturers to make quieter products.
 Other measures that can effectively reduce noise levels, such as sound barriers and noise-canceling technology (anti-sound waves that effectively cancel out sound waves), do not seem to hold much promise against mobile sound sources such as car stereos.

-- Enforcing laws that prohibit plainly audible car stereos.
+A preliminary word of caution is due regarding enforcing noise laws to address loud car stereos: You should guard against unfairly targeting any racial or ethnic group, and be aware of public perceptions regarding biased enforcement.111.
+Enforcing laws that prohibit plainly audible car stereos.
 Some statutes and ordinances prohibit any noise that is plainly audible from a specified distance.† Most laws of this sort do not require that the music lyrics or melody be intelligible; the bass vibrations alone can suffice.
 The specified distances vary across jurisdictions, ranging from 15 to 100 feet, depending on how restrictive communities choose to be.12 The most restrictive of the plainly audible laws say that the sound cannot be audible to anyone other than the vehicle occupants.
 The specified distances can vary by time of day, typically with shorter distances set for nighttime hours.
 The advantage of such laws is that they do not require expensive monitoring equipment and the requisite training.
-Several courts have upheld the plainly audible standard for a noise ordinance in the face of legal challenges.
-A disadvantage to plainly audible standards is that enforcers must measure distances, something not easily done while a car is moving.
+Several courts have upheld the plainly audible standard for a noise ordinance in the face of legal challenges.†† A disadvantage to plainly audible standards is that enforcers must measure distances, something not easily done while a car is moving.
 But, with a little training, enforcers can learn to estimate distances.

-- Enforcing laws that establish specific decibel limits for car stereos.
+†† See the State v.
+Ewing, 914 P. 2d 549, Haw.
+1996 finding that a plainly audible standard is not unconstitutionally vague.2.
+Enforcing laws that establish specific decibel limits for car stereos.
 Some statutes and ordinances set specific decibel limits, measured at specific distances from the source, for various noise sources, including car stereos.
 These laws are referred to as performance standard laws.
 The typical limit for car stereos is around 75 to 80 decibels, measured at various specified distances from the car.
 The advantage of this type of law is that it is specific and objective.
 Among the disadvantages is that it requires expensive monitoring equipment and the requisite training, and since cars with loud stereos are often moving, it is difficult to obtain a valid reading of the noise level.13 Also, background noise can confound noise readings, and some decibel scales do not adequately record the low-frequency sounds common to loud car stereos.
 The technical requirements necessary to take readings and defend them against legal challenges necessarily limit the number of officials who can enforce performance standard laws.

 †† The Savannah Police Department is one agency that supplies dealers with warning notices about local noise laws.11.
 Posting warning signs in areas where loud car stereos are common.
 Warning signs, conspicuously posted in areas where complaints about loud car stereos are common, put potential offenders on notice of the possible consequences for violations.